-Law practices are entitled to this premium discount if they are certified to the requisite standard by 30 June 2020.
-A copy of their current certificate must be provided confirming that certification will remain current for the following
+Law practices are entitled to this premium discount if they are certified to the requisite standard by 30 June annually.
+A copy of their current certificate must be provided confirming that certification will remain current for the following policy year.

-Please note that the LAW 9000 or ISO 9001 discounts are NOT cumulative with the RMEP discounts.
+Please note the ISO 9001 discount is NOT cumulative with the RMEP discounts.

 |Criminal Law||20%||For law practices whose Gross Fee Income for the prior year is exclusively derived from: